dhartunian/musicismath/_posts/2013-01-15-pandas-stocks.md

 Setup
 ----

-This post was created using:
+This post was created using the following Python libraries:

 * pandas version 0.9.0
 * numpy version 1.6.2